RJ Barrett: Personal life

 Barrett's father Rowan Barrett was born to Jamaican parents and raised in Toronto.
 He played college basketball for St. John's before embarking on a professional career spent in Europe and South America.
 Rowan Sr. was a long-time member of the Canadian national team, which he captained at the 2000 Summer Olympics, and later became executive vice president and general manager of Canada Basketball.

 Barrett is the godson of Steve Nash, a Basketball Hall of Fame inductee and former head coach of the Brooklyn Nets who played with his father on the Canadian national team.
 Rowan Sr. first met Nash, who is about two years his junior, while playing for the under-19 national team and quickly became close friends with him.
 When Barrett was a baby, Nash bought him his first crib.

 Barrett's mother Kesha Duhaney is a native of Brooklyn, New York.
 She was a nationally ranked sprinter and long jumper for St. John's University before working for the Canadian Imperial Bank of Commerce.
 Barrett's parents first met while attending St. John's.
 His maternal aunt Dahlia Duhaney was a member of the Jamaica team 4 × 100 m relay that won a gold medal at the 1991 IAAF World Championships.
 Also on his mother's side, his grandparents ran track for the Jamaica national team, and his uncle played football for the University of Maryland.

 Barrett can speak French fluently, although he admitted to being "a little rusty" in 2018.
-He has a brother Nathan, who is about four years younger than him.
-After Barrett left high school, Nathan joined the prep basketball team at Montverde Academy.
+After Barrett graduated from high school, his brother Nathan joined the prep basketball team at Montverde Academy.